githubschool/conflict-practice-veve90/README.md

 This playable post is [public domain (CC0)](http://creativecommons.org/publicdomain/zero/1.0).

+One example

 This repository is also being used as a part of GitHub training, to practice Git and GitHub.

+I hope that I will manage to present Github &  git as well as Gus!

 Please feel free to use this in your classrooms, make video/picture/text adaptations,